-We will be looking at diseases of the liver which is the largest organ in the body.
-The liver’s function is to clean or filter the blood coming from the digestive tract, before distributing it to the rest of the body.
+We will be looking at diseases of the liver, which is the largest organ in the body.
+The liver’s function is to clean or filter the blood from the digestive tract before distributing it to the rest of the body.
 The liver also detoxifies chemicals and metabolizes drugs.
-As it does so, the liver secretes bile that ends up back in the intestines.
+As it does so, the liver secretes bile back into the intestines.

-The liver is shaped like a cone dark red in color and weighs about 3 lbs and is located at the right side of the bode near the stomach. underneath the rib cage, The liver has many functions
+The liver is shaped like a dark red cone, weighs about 3 lbs, and is located on the right side of the bode near the stomach. underneath the rib cage, The liver has many functions

-The liver holds about one pint of the body’s blood supply at any given time.
+The liver holds about one pint of the body’s blood supply at any time.
 The liver consists of 2 main lobes.
 Both are made up of 8 segments that consist of 1,000 small lobes.
 These lobules are connected to small tubes that connect with larger tubes to form the common hepatic duct.
-The common hepatic duct transports the bile made by the liver cells to the gallbladder the first part of the small intestine via the common bile duct.
+The common hepatic duct transports the bile made by the liver cells to the gallbladder, the first part of the small intestine, via the common bile duct.

 All the blood leaving the stomach and intestines passes through the liver.
-The liver processes this blood and breaks down balances, and creates the nutrients and also metabolizes drugs into forms that are easier to use for the rest of the body or that are nontoxic.
+The liver processes this blood and breaks down balances, creates the nutrients, and metabolizes drugs into forms that are easier to use for the rest of the body or nontoxic.

 - Processing hemoglobin for use as iron (which is stored in the liver.)